CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

   - deobfuscation
   - android
 comments: true
-date: 2016-05-06 00:00
+date: 2016-04-30 00:00
 ---

 Sometimes it's useful to know what code does without executing it.
-One way to do this is to read the code with your eyeballs and run it with your brain but that takes too long and it's really hard.
-Actually executing code can get messy, especially if it's malicious.
-But what can you do if you have a lot of obfuscated code and want to know what it does?
-Or if you want to do some fancy analysis so you can accurately know when certain methods are called?
-Well, one option is to kinda execute it on a _virtual_ machine (virtual execution).
-There are many different ways of implementing a virtual machine but the general principal is simple: build a program which simulates executing other programs in all the important ways and gracefully fails for everything else.
+You could read the code with your eyeballs and run it with your brain but that takes too long and it's really hard, and executing code on a real machine can get messy, especially if it's malicious.
+But what can you do if you want to understand a lot of malicious code?
+What if it's obfuscated and even harder for your brain?
+Maybe you want to do some fancy analysis so you can accurately know when certain methods are called?
+Well, for this there's executing on a _virtual_ machine, i.e. virtual execution.
+There are many different ways of implementing a virtual machine.
+You could simulate an entire computer like  VirtualBox and QEMU or you could simulate a smaller subset.
+The general idea is the same between all types: build a program which simulates executing other programs in all the important ways and gracefully fails for everything else.
 <!-- more -->

 # What is SmaliVM?